 - You will start reading nutrition labels and identify potential hazards.

-- You will find difference in muscle recovery.
+- You will find a difference in muscle recovery.

 - You might feel the urge to use more supplements.